EriThinMyat/AyeThinMyat/README.md

-# 👋 Hello there, I'm Eri Thin Myat
+# 👋 Hello there, I'm Aye Thin Myat

 *"I love exploring how machines can learn and help us make better decisions."*